zhullyb/monyhar/monyhar/extensions/docs/writing_a_new_api.md

 ### API Functions
-Extension functions are called by the extension in order to perform some action in the Chromium browser.
+Extension functions are called by the extension in order to perform some action in the Monyhar browser.
 For instance, the `chrome.tabs.create()` API function is called by an extension to create a tab, and is implemented in C++ by the `TabsCreateFunction`, and instance of the `ExtensionFunction` class.
 Generally, each API function will map to an instance of the `ExtensionFunction` class.